A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Human knowledge for XRL

 \subsection{Subtask Scheduling with Human Annotation}

 In terms of task explanation, leveraging human annotation on scheduling subtasks can be utilized to guide hierarchical agent training and enhance intrinsic explainability within the hierarchical agent.
-The HRL paradigm involves decomposing complex tasks by constructing a hierarchical agent.
-Within this hierarchy, low-level agents interact directly with the environment, while high-level agents manage the scheduling.
-In order to expedite the task decomposition process, \citet{TASK} incorporate human annotation and demonstration to train a high-level language generator to schedule the low-level policies.
+In order to expedite the task decomposition process, \cite{TASK} incorporate human annotation and demonstration to train a high-level language generator to schedule the low-level policies.
 The generator is trained using imitation learning and consists of LSTM networks, which take the encoded state~(containing explicit goal) as input and produce natural language instructions as output.
-Instead of output language instruction, \citet{garg2022lisa} generate a discrete latent representation of primitive skills in long-term task with the clustering method to guide low-level agents with human-annotated trajectories.
-Meanwhile, \citet{gao2023towards} further improves agent explainability by collaborating with humans in MOBA games, in which the high-level agent learn to generate explainable meta commands from human.
+Instead of output language instruction, \cite{garg2022lisa} generate a discrete latent representation of primitive skills in long-term task with the clustering method to guide low-level agents with human-annotated trajectories.
+Meanwhile, \cite{gao2023towards} further improves agent explainability by collaborating with humans in MOBA games, in which the high-level agent learn to generate explainable meta commands from human.
 These frameworks utilizing natural language instructions facilitate successful task decomposition and exhibit high generalizability to new tasks.
-Furthermore, \citet{xu2022perceiving} propose an approach to decompose tasks by having humans answer yes-or-no questions regarding the task content.
-These methods leverage different types of human annotations to guide the high-level agent in producing scheduling signals on specific state inputs.
-The scheduling signals within the hierarchical agent are intrinsically explainable to human, which are then precisely captured by the low-level agent to generate action. }
+Furthermore, \cite{xu2022perceiving} propose an approach to decompose tasks by having humans answer yes-or-no questions regarding the task content.
+These methods leverage various human annotations to guide high-level agent in producing scheduling signals on specific state inputs.
+These scheduling signals are inherently explainable to humans and are subsequently captured by low-level agents to generate actual behavior.